spinnaker/spinnaker.github.io/guides/tutorials/codelabs/gce-source-to-prod/index.md

 ![](1-create-lb.png)

-### Setup pipeline: “Bake & Deploy to Test” pipeline
+### Set up pipeline: “Bake & Deploy to Test” pipeline

 The purpose of this pipeline is to generate a GCE image from a package, and then deploy the image on server groups in the test cluster.
 We want this pipeline to be kicked off every time the Jenkins continuous integration job completes.